citrus/spree_variant_options/README.md

 Spree Variant Options
 =====================

-Spree Variant Options is a very simple spree extension that groups your variants by option types and values.
+Spree Variant Options is a very simple spree extension that replaces the radio-button variant selection with groups of option types and values.
 To get a better idea let's let a few images do the explaining.

 #### When no selection has been made: